choosejoy251/choosejoy251/README.md

 - 👋 Hi, I’m @choosejoy251
-- 👀 I’m interested in AI and the magic behind it
+- 👀 AI and the magic behind it
-- 🌱 I’m currently learning CS50 and working to learn how to develop Ai applications
 - 💞️ I’m looking to collaborate on AI web application projects
 - 📫 Leave a comment on my work
 - 😄 Him!
 Yo!